-(5.)
-We reject not all church-history, or the records of ancient writers concerning the providences of God in their days, in owning the gospel.-Which make much for our instruction in manners, and are helps to encourage us to put our trust in God.

-(6.)
-There are certain usages and innocent customs or circumstances, common or sacred, and other actions, which we despise not, but acknowledge and receive as far as their own variable nature and condition requireth.-Not rejecting them because anciently practised; nor regarding them when the general law of edification requireth the omission of them.
-But that which we detest is, that the traditions of men should be made equal in dignity and authority with the express revelation of God; yea, that manifest corruptions and usurpations-as making Rome the mistress of other churches, and superinducing the Pope as the head of the universal visible church, and the vicar of Christ, without his leave and appointment, and such-like other points-should be obtruded upon the world as apostolical traditions, and to be received with like religious reverence as we do articles of faith set down in scripture: this is that [which] we cannot sufficiently abhor, as apparently false, and destructive to Christianity.
+5. We reject not all Church-History, or the Records of ancient Writers concerning the Providences of God in their days, in owning the Gospel, which make much for our instruction in manners, and are common or facred, and other actions, which we despise not but acknowledg and receive as far as their own variable nature and condition requireth, not rejecting them because anciently practised; nor regarding them when the general Law of Edification requireth the omission of them.
+But that which we detest is, That the Traditions of Men should be made equal in Dignity and Authority with the express Revelation of God: Yea, that manifest Corruptions and Usurpations as making Rome the Mistress of other Churches; and superinducing the Pope as the Head of the Universal visible Church, and the Vicar of Christ without his leave and appointment; and such-like other Points should be obtruded upon the World as Apostolical Traditions, and to be received with like Religious reverence as we do Articles of Faith set down in Scripture: This is that we cannot sufficiently abhor as apparently salse and destructive to Christianity.

-The propositions drawn out of the text in this sermon are these:-
+The Propositions drawn out of the Text in this Sermon are these.